The Best Strollers of 2017

 Harder to fit in small spaces when folded

-Read Full Review: Thule Urban Glide
+Read review: Thule Urban Glide

 Because younger infants lack the muscle strength or control to adequately absorb the kind of jarring experienced while running with baby in a jogging stroller, parents should wait until their baby is a minimum of 8 to 12 months old before moving fast with any strolling option.